-When it comes to app design, a brief template has to be more specific in terms of UX requirements and include some relevant references.
+Regarding app design, a brief template has to be more specific regarding UX requirements and include some relevant references.

-The simple template above gathers information about the company and problem to solve, the client’s product, budget and timeline, and desired deliverables.
+The simple template above gathers information about the company, the problem to solve, the client's product, the budget and timeline, and the desired deliverables.
 It is a good design brief example that can be a great start.
-However, let’s not forget that designing products is a complex and sometimes long-lasting process.
+However, let's not forget that designing products is a complex and sometimes long-lasting process.

-Clear goals and requirements definitely help in the design process.
-Designers always appreciate it when clients share a brief that can become a North Star in the design process.
-However, there are some problems that can occur with design briefs.
+Clear goals and requirements help in the design process.
+Designers always appreciate clients sharing a brief that can become a North Star in the design process.
+However, some problems can occur with design briefs.

 Another common case is that discussion with the design team often inspires the product owner and changes perspective regarding the initial design requirements.
-Then clients' ideas about the desired format and concept of the product may change in the process, too.
-In that case, there’s a need to update a brief and the you may feel your time was wasted on writing the brief.
+Then, clients' ideas about the desired format and concept of the product may change in the process, too.
+In that case, there's a need to update a brief, and you may feel your time was wasted on writing the brief.

-To write a good design brief you need to collect and structure a big volume of information on the product in one short document.
+To write a good design brief, you must collect and structure a large volume of information on the product in one short document.
 Without prior experience of creating a design brief can be difficult.
 This is especially true for product design.

 Brief is the most effective when you want to order a design project (landing page, website redesign) from a design agency.
-However, when you are building a product from scratch, a short brief is just not enough to cover all requirements for a new product design.
+However, when building a product from scratch, a short brief is insufficient to cover all the requirements for a new product design.

-Do you really need to prepare a design brief to start working with a designer?
+Do you really need a design brief to start working with a designer?

-,Sometimes the clients come with references and ideas, other times we suggest how the product can be designed.
-In Eleken we are big adepts of the idea that good products are not created in a vacuum blindly following requirements.
+Sometimes, the clients come with references and ideas; other times, we suggest how the product can be designed.
+At Eleken, we are big fans of the idea that good products are not created in a vacuum, mindlessly following requirements.
 Great products are the result of ongoing team collaboration.
 And we have a whole bunch of them in our portfolio.